anjali-001/anjali-001/README.md

 Hey there ⚡

 I am Anjali.
-Bibliophile, full stack developer, content writer and a painter(read it un artiste with a french accent). 📚 👩‍💻
+Full stack developer, content writer and a painter(read it un artiste with a french accent). 📚 👩‍💻
  - Learning(trying to brush up on) data structures and algorithms  🌱
  - Pronouns- she/her
  - Love CSS(*sarcasm?*) 💕